dbonadiman/Extended-Projects/README.md

 **Fortune Teller (Horoscope)** - A program that checks your horoscope on various astrology sites and puts them together for you each day.

-**Vigenere / Vernam / Ceasar Ciphers** - Functions for encrypting and decrypting data messages.
+**Vigenere / Vernam / Caesar Ciphers** - Functions for encrypting and decrypting data messages.
 Then send them to a friend.

 [Python](https://github.com/dbonadiman/Extended-Projects/blob/master/Text/Ciphers/ciphers.py)